-The continued expansionary policy of the ECB and high banking sector liquidity in the euro area during April 2016 spurred a further fall in euro benchmark interest rates.
-The sixmonth EURIBOR stood at -0.14% at the end of April, while the overnight interest rate EONIA stood at -0.34% (Figure 24).
-Global risk aversion decreased slightly in the period under review, as did the average financing costs for parent banks of the largest domestic banks (Figure 26).
-Risk premiums for most European emerging market economies stagnated or also decreased (Figure 25).
-The risk premium for Croatia recorded the largest fall, by 13 b. p., but with the level of 257 b. p. it still remained much higher than in Central and Eastern European peer countries.
+High banking sector liquidity in the euro area and the continued expansionary policy of the ECB during May 2016 resulted in a further fall in euro benchmark interest rates.
+The six-month EURIBOR stood at -0.14% at the end of May, while the overnight interest rate EONIA stood at -0.34% (Figure 24).
+The financing costs of the majority of parent banks of the largest domestic banks (Figure 26) and risk premiums for European emerging market economies (Figure 25) did not change significantly from end-April.
+At the end of May, Croatia continued to record a higher level of risk premium than any other Central and Eastern European peer countries, of 255 basis points.

-Abundant domestic financial system liquidity during April 2016 was supported by the CNB's monetary measures.
-The trend of reduced activity of credit institutions in the money market, which was reflected in a very small trading volume, continued.
-The weighted interest rate on overnight interbank loans in direct interbank trading stood at 0.30% in April 2016 (Figure 27).
-In April 2016, one auction of T-bills was held at which one-year kuna T-bills were placed, again at a historically low interest rate of 0.97% (Figure 30).
+Abundant domestic financial system liquidity was also supported by the CNB's monetary measures in May 2016, so that the trend of reduced activity of credit institutions in the money market continued.
+The weighted interest rate on overnight interbank loans in direct interbank trading stood at 0.3% in May (Figure 27).
+Two auctions of T-bills were held in May at which one-year kuna T-bills were placed, again at a historically low interest rate of 0.95% (Figure 28).
+At the latest auction, in addition to kuna T-bills, one-year euro T-bills were placed, also at a historically low interest rate of 0.25%.

-The gradual downward trend in the lending and deposit interest rates of banks continued in March 2016 (Figures 29, 30 and 31).
-The overall interest rate spread on balances continued to rise slightly and stood at 4.86 percentage points at the end of March (Figure 32).
+The gradual downward trend in the lending and deposit interest rates of banks mostly continued in April (Figure 29).
+An exception was in interest rates on long-term household and corporate loans with a currency clause, which showed a very moderate rise, although within the limits of their usual volatility range (Figure 30).
+Interest rates on kuna corporate deposits without a currency clause, maturing in 3 months, grew slightly (Figure 31).
+The overall interest rate spread of balances rose slightly and stood at 4.87 percentage points at the end of April (Figure 32).

-Monetary developments in March 2016, as well as in the whole of the first quarter, were marked by a noticeable decrease in the net foreign assets (NFA) of the monetary system, exceeding the increase in net domestic assets (NDA), which led to a fall in total liquid assets (M4).
-The fall in NFA was the consequence of the decrease in the net foreign assets of the CNB because of the outflow of government's foreign currency deposit with the central bank.
-The decrease in total liquid assets (M4) was mostly due to the decline in demand deposits and foreign currency deposits, however, the growth of this most widespread monetary aggregate accelerated on an annual level, standing at 5.2% at the end of March (Figure 41).
+Monetary developments in April 2016 were marked by a continuation of the downward trend in net foreign assets (NFA), which, coupled with a more noticeable increase in net domestic assets (NDA), resulted in a positive growth in total liquid assets (M4) (Figure 33).
+The decline in net foreign assets was the consequence of the outflow of the government's foreign currency deposit with the central bank, which led to the fall in net foreign assets of the CNB.
+Growth in total liquid assets (M4) in April ensued after its seasonal decrease in the first quarter, i. e. to the largest extent on the back of the rise in money M1 (Figure 40), but also of the slight increase in foreign currency deposits

+(Figure 44).
+On an annual basis, the growth of the broadest monetary aggregate (M4) accelerated, reaching 6.2% at the end of April, excluding the exchange rate effect (Figure 41).